U.S. (2021)

 Established in 1993, the Penguin Random House Creative Writing Awards have awarded more than $2.8 million dollars to public high school students for their original compositions.
 To learn more about the program, please click here.

-As Penguin Random House, we hold a collective belief that a diverse range of voices need to be elevated and heard.
+As Penguin Random House, we hold a collective belief that a diverse range of voices needs to be elevated and heard.
 Externally, we are committed to using our platform to amplify an even broader range of voices aligning even further with our mission to “create books for everyone.”
 Internally, we are working to build an inclusive and psychologically safe work environment for all employees.

 We are guided by five core pillars that shape our DEI efforts across the business.

-Leadership Investment: Effective leadership is at the core of systemic change.
-We hold leaders accountable for implementing PRH’s DEI vision, setting goals, achieving results, and being role models.
+Leadership Investment:Hold leaders accountable for implementing PRH’s DEI vision, setting goals, achieving results, and being role models.

 While these pillars have advanced our progress in establishing more inclusive business practices, there is still much more important work to do.
 Together with our Diversity, Equity & Inclusion Councils, Employee Resource Groups, and leadership teams, we will continue our ongoing and evolving plan for action to achieve our aspiration of creating an inclusive corporate environment and publishing community.